diyefi/Puma-HowTo/doc/spin1/assembly_essential_mods.md

 - Use the super glue to fill the newly made cut, this seal and insulate any exposed copper.
 --/
 /-- 337x260 img/mods/IMG_0148.JPG "Bottom side before"
-- Bottom side of PCB below USB port with **J1** facing to the right.
+- A view of the PCB bottom side beneath the USB port and **J1** facing to the right.
 --/
 /-- 337x260 img/mods/IMG_0154.JPG "Bottom side USB mod A"
 **Bottom side USB mod A**